disorderedmaterials/dissolve/web/content/examples/previous/0.8/argon/step3.md

 Because we've changed some settings, we need to hit the **Regenerate** button to recreate our initial configuration.

-{{< tip text="You can regenerate a configuration at any time, but bear in mind that other quantities calculated by modules may also need to be cleared.
-Remove all of this data to begin a 'clean' run with the **Clear Module Data** option in the **Simulation** menu.">}}
+{{< tip text="Many numerical options can be given in the form of equations referencing variables such as those set in a `Parameters` node.
+A green tick indicates if the equation is valid." />}}

 * * *
 {{< button pos="left" text="Previous Step" path="step2/">}}